octoblu/meshblu-koans/README.md

 Here's what you can expect to learn from meshblu-koans:

 - Register a Device

+  Everything in Meshblu is a device, including users, services, etc. This lesson will walk you through creating a new device.

 - Get Current Device
 - Update a Device
 - Unregister a Device